chriskormaris/PyxidaAuebScraper/README.md

 pyinstaller pyxida_gui.spec
 ```
 And then run the created file "pyxida_gui.exe"!
-Now, you can download all the theses you want easily!
+Now, you can download all the dissertations you want easily!